Senipah/VBA-Better-Array/docs/api/methods/ToExcelRange.md

 ## Description

-The `ToExcelRange()` method writes the values stored in the array to an excel worksheet starting at the specified range."
+The `ToExcelRange()` method writes the values stored in the array to an excel worksheet starting at the specified range.
+If, after any transposing, the number of rows or columns exceeds the available cells in the destination Worksheet the array will be truncated to fit.

 ## Syntax